PRUDHVI69/ETS2-Telemetry-on-SH1106-OLED-display/README.md

 The dash_plugin.txt files contains the COM port settings and some setings of these channels so as i'm  only using speed for that display you need to tune the numbers they acts as multiplier which is good for different output devices and here are mine.

+i'm using silas parker telemtry and U8g2lib as the display driver.

 /*
 comport str COM3